Citrix Cloud

 Important:

-Do not remove the existing verification certificate until after the SAML rotation date and time given in the email and Citrix Cloud admin console notification has passed.
+Do not remove the existing verification certificate until after the SAML rotation date and time given in the email and Citrix Cloud console notification has passed.
 The new Citrix Cloud certificate becomes active only on the date and time given within those two notifications.

 Upload a replacement Citrix Cloud SAML signing certificate to your Okta SAML application